International transfer of personal data under the Data Protection Bill

 Auditing of international data transfers by the Agency

-The Bill set forth that the Agency must supervise and audit the operations of international transfers of personal data.
+The new Law set forth that the Agency must supervise and audit the operations of international transfers of personal data.

 For the above, it has the authority to make recommendations, adopt conservative measures and, in qualified cases, temporarily suspend the transmission of data.